Why is Desktop Linux a Market Failure?

 Microsoft

 PC vendors are fearful of making Microsoft angry.
 They used to have to sign exclusive contracts, but this was ruled illegal long ago.
 Now they get license discounts, which means that nothing has really changed and the monopoly power continues.
 This is the main reason you will never find a Linux PC in a retail store.
-There are a few online vendors of Linux PCs, including Dell, but there is no vendor support of the OS.
+There are a few online PC vendors who offer Linux as an option, but without vendor support.

 Support